computersarecool/cpp_sockets/README.md

 # CPP Sockets
 *Testing UDP / TCP Sockets in CPP*

-This was a very small exploration into using sockets in CPP.
-Specifically I was trying to createa CLI that mimicked the functionality of the UDP and TCP operators in TouchDesigner.
+This was a very small exploration into using sockets in C++.
+Specifically this tries to create a CLI to send and receive basic network messages.

-I also wanted to explore using classes and inheritance as most all of the tutorials I found explain sockets using only C code.
+This repo also uses classes and inheritance whereas most socket examples use only C code.

-Really this is not that big of a deal and sources I've found suggest using a library like Boost because of the tricky and error-prone nature of programming sockets.
+Really this is not that big of a deal, most sources suggest using a library like Boost because of the error-prone nature of programming sockets.

-Still this was a fun exercise and helped me really understand the differences in programming TCP and UDP.
+Still it is a fun exercise and helpful to understand the differences in programming TCP and UDP.

 ## Usage
 The CLI allows you to interactively make a: